Universal-Basic-Compute/serenissima/backend/docs/engine.md

 5. Notifications are sent to land owners about their income

 This process simulates the economic activity of Venice, with land ownership providing passive income to players and tax revenue to the government.

+### Rent Payments (5:00 PM UTC)

+**Script**: `backend/engine/dailyrentpayments.py`

+Every day at 5:00 PM UTC, the rent payment system processes two types of rent payments:

+1. Housing rent payments:
+   - For each building with an occupant, the system transfers the RentAmount from the citizen to the building owner
+   - If the citizen has insufficient funds, notifications are sent to both parties about the missed payment

+2. Business rent payments:
+   - For each business with a building, the system transfers the RentAmount from the business owner to the building owner
+   - This only occurs if the business owner is different from the building owner

+3. For all successful payments:
+   - Transaction records are created
+   - Notifications are sent to both the payer and recipient
+   - Building owners receive summaries of all rent collected from their properties

+4. An admin notification is created with statistics about all rent payments processed

+This process simulates the rental economy of Venice, with citizens paying rent for housing and businesses paying rent for commercial spaces.

 ## Technical Implementation